 The natural environment

 The 'wet' part of the Harbour is rich in shellfish and fish and has significant beds of seagrass, a critical habitat for many marine animals.
-As much of the Harbour bed is exposed at low tide, a rich diversity of wading birds, some migratory and some resident, make their homes here.
-The lower reaches of the Harbour contain extensive beds of mussels, cockles and pipi.
-The saltmarshes on the margins of the Harbour are dominated by sea rush and oioi, providing habitat for such birds as fernbird, bittern and banded rail.
-The muddy upper reaches of the Harbour, home to titiko (mudsnails) and mudcrabs, are being increasingly colonised by mangroves, which are also habitat for banded rail.
+A rich diversity of wading birds, some migratory and some resident, make their homes in the areas of harbour bed exposed at low tide.
+The lower reaches of the harbour contain beds of mussels, cockles and pipi.
+The saltmarshes on the harbour margins are dominated by sea rush and oioi, providing habitat for such birds as fernbird, bittern and banded rail.
+The muddy upper reaches of the harbour, home to titiko (mudsnails) and mudcrabs, are being increasingly colonised by mangroves, which provide habitat for banded rail.

 Read about the State of the Ohiwa Harbour and Catchment (3.65MB, PDF).

 Kiwi population on the rise

 A kiwi population is slowly growing in reserves, forest and farm land around the Ohiwa Harbour, thanks to the Whakatane Kiwi Project.
 Since 1999, when four breeding pairs were found in the Ohope reserves by the Department of Conservation, over 300 North Island brown kiwi chicks have been raised in or released to local reserves.

 Whakatane is the only place in New Zealand where kiwi live in such numbers so close to an urban area.
 Many of the birds are now migrating southeast from Whakatane and Ohope reserves towards Wainui and sometimes beyond.

 The Whakatane Kiwi Project works closely with landowners, foresters and residents in these areas, so that kiwi are afforded greater protection in their travels.
 Long-term, the Project aims to establish a network of predator control activities on private and public land, so that Ohiwa is a safe haven for all native wildlife.